Saturday Night Live season 29: Writers

-Future cast member Jason Sudeikis and stand-up comedian J.B.
-Smoove were hired as writers this season.
+Future cast member Jason Sudeikis and stand-up comedian J. B. Smoove were hired as writers this season.

 John Lutz and Liz Cackowski are hired midway through the season, starting with the Megan Mullally-hosted episode.

-This was the final season for longtime writers Michael Schur (who had been a writer since 1998) and Dennis McNicholas (who had been a writer since 1995; and became head writer back in 2001).
+This was the final season for longtime writers Michael Schur (who had been a writer for 6½ years since 1998) and Dennis McNicholas (who had been a writer for nine years since 1995; and became head writer 3½ years earlier in 2001).

-Schur left the writing staff after 6½ years, while McNicholas left after nine years with the show, and 3½ as head writer, but returned to produce Weekend Update, 10 years later in 2014.
+McNicholas returned to SNL to produce Weekend Update, 10 years later in 2014.